Ariel Laur is a freelance writer from NYC who shares her wealth of knowledge about health, beauty, and nutrition.

-The Baby Foot Company began selling their foot peel in Japan in 1995.
+The Baby Foot Company began selling its foot peel in Japan in 1995.
 The peel worked primarily through a chemical called pyroligneous acid.
-In 2008 this chemical was replaced by fruit acids which are gentler to the skin as well as offering a higher peeling effect.
+In 2008 this chemical was replaced by fruit acids that are gentler to the skin as well as offering a higher peeling effect.

 Why Is a Peel Necessary?